Baseline CTs and Best-in-the-Country Cardiologists: What Bill “Bubba” Bussey Wants Everyone to Know

 Bussey says there’s more he wants Foundation donors to know.
 “The spiritual part of my life plays an important role for me.
 Dr. Foster is not just a great doctor, but a person of faith and that means a great deal to me.
 I welcome a surgeon who can say a prayer with me.
 That matters to me and my family, because that’s real.”

-“From the Ascension St. Vincent’s nurses to the operating team, I was just blown away by how nice they were,” says Bussey.
+“From the St. Vincent’s nurses to the operating team, I was just blown away by how nice they were,” says Bussey.
 “I don’t think you can fake that.
 It’s not, ‘Here’s another patient, let’s do the song and dance.’
 They legitimately care about what they’re doing.
 I really do think that there are some jobs that have to be a calling.
-Those folks at Ascension St. Vincent’s are under a calling.
+Those folks at St. Vincent’s are under a calling.
 They’re there because they love what they do, and they’re designed to do that.
 And I sure am glad.”

 Share This